 LIVES LESS ORDINARY: A STORY OF MENTAL HEALTH

 In collaboration with Kalto Films, Corporate Christ produced a short documentary about his life growing up with Schizophrenia.
 He is very frank as he discusses being bullied as a teenager for being gay and the friction he experienced with his father.
-Filmed partly in his apartment and also in and around Cardiff, the documentary gives a glimpse into the real person behind Corporate Christ.
+Filmed partly in his apartment and also in and around Cardiff, the documentary gives a glimpse into the person behind Corporate Christ.

 Born in Newport, Wales, Corporate Christ spent his early childhood in the village of Pentwynmawr.
 He describes it as a happy time.
 At the age of nine, his family bought a Newsagents/Post Office in a nearby village called Abercarn where they also bought a house.
 He made a few friends but in his teenaged years was disliked by most of his peers as his sexuality became more obvious to them.
 Secondary school saw him develop a deep depression as he was bullied for a lot of the time.
 He developed a habit of heavy drinking and taking prescription drugs around the age of fifteen.